joaner/sec-paper/README.md

-# sec-paper
+# websec-paper
 interesting and helpful web security papers

-> You are welcome to submit papers discovered by the issue or pull request
+> Welcome to submit Web Security Pagers you found by the issue or pull request.

 ### XSS